jaitken/TwitterFollowerFinder/README.md

 # TwitterFollowerFinder
-Twitter bot that creates a list of potential followers and then goes through and follows each person on that list The list is created by looking at target accounts followers and recording all common followers between target accounts
+A couple python scripts that creates a list of potential followers and then goes through and follows each person on that list The list is created by looking at target accounts followers and recording all common followers between target accounts

 Using the free twitter API and tweepy library for python